ORBAT/S4QS-RS/README.md

      Required.
      */
     "tableConfig": {
-      // time series table configuration for the base table some_table_name (extracted from S3 URI by regex in the
+      // monolithic (i.e. no time series tables used) table configuration for the base table some_table_name.
-      // "table" property above)
+      // The base table name is extracted from S3 URI by regex in the "table" property above) "some_table_name": {
-      "some_table_name": {
         // table-specific copyParams.
 Note that you CAN NOT override the "table" parameter.
         // Optional